chec/commerce.js/docs/03_Checkout.md

 # Checkout helpers

-[Checkout helper](/docs/sdk/concepts#checkout-helpers) functions are provided to help create custom checkout flows and handle all common commerce logic that would otherwise be complex.
-Every time a checkout helper endpoint is called, an object called the [live object](/docs/sdk/concepts#the-live-object) will be updated and the returned data is then typically used to update the checkout UI.
-All checkout helpers that affect price (e.g. check quantity, check variant, check discount, etc) will return the live object.
+[Checkout helper](/docs/SDK/concepts#checkout-helpers) functions are provided to help create custom checkout flows and handle all common commerce logic that would otherwise be complex.
+Every time a checkout helper endpoint is called, an object called the [live object](/docs/SDK/concepts#the-live-object) will be updated.
+The returned data is then typically used to update the checkout UI.
+All checkout helpers that affect price (e.g. check quantity, check variant, check discount, etc.) will return the live object.

 ## Get the live object

-The live object is a living object which updates to show the live tax rates, prices, and totals for a checkout token.
+A live object is a living object which updates to show the live tax rates, prices, and totals for a checkout token.
 The `getLive()` method uses `GET v1/checkouts/{checkout_token_id}/live` to return the current checkout live object.

 Example request using Commerce.js: